romandariana/adi-kuiper-gen/README.md

    BOOT partition.
 It also configures files so that the image is bootable on RPI by default.

  - **07.export-stage** - this stage downloads sources for the ADI tools, debootstrap command and all packages installed in Kuiper.
-The sources can be found in `kuiper-volume/sources` inside the cloned repository on you machine.
+The sources can be found in `kuiper-volume/sources` inside the cloned repository on your machine.
    This stage installs the 'extend-rootfs' script that extends the rootfs partition to the dimension of the SD card.
 Additionally, during this stage the boot partition is prepared with the required boot files corresponding to the variables from config file: `ADI_EVAL_BOARD` and `CARRIER`, making the image ready to be booted.
 After this stage